 This one is almost a no-brainer.
 Customer service can be a huge time suck, so it’s best to hire a few people to help you out.
 In fact, if you provide 24 hour customer service, it’s probably more convenient to hire people working in time zones that are not your own.
 Issues can easily be managed by different people in different places simply by using a ticket management service like Zendesk.

 Some eCommerce companies prefer to do all their customer service strictly over email.
-If however, you also let customers call in, be sure to phone interview any of your candidates before deciding whether to hire.
+If however, you also let customers call in, be sure to phone interview any candidates before deciding whether to hire.

 Using remote workers for copy writing